 The ‘Dinosaur’ in Dinosaur Valley is a literal indication; this valley has dinosaur tracks that are over 113 million years old.
 The state park is full of activities that you can enjoy in addition to the 20-mile hiking routes of dinosaur tracks.
 If you’re feeling like stepping down from your RV, you can take a horse-drawn wagon or spend the day sightseeing on your foot if you feel adventurous enough.
 If you still feel that you need an extra day to finish your expedition, you’re allowed to set up camp and spend the night near all the action.

-Long corridors after corridors of magnificent rock formations north of San Antonio can really give your RV trip a unique twist.
+Long corridors after corridors of magnificent rock formations north of San Antonio can really give your RV Trips Travel a unique twist.
 These caverns are known to be substantially cooler than most other regions in Texas with an average temperature of 64 degrees.
 Opened in 1932, the Cascade Caverns RV park is full of services and amenities that will make you feel right at home, like stores, grills, long trails, showers, restrooms, and even free Wi-Fi.

 Big Bend National Park